 Just because you know the expected lifecycle of your roof, does not mean that ongoing repairs and maintenance are not necessary.
 In fact, a handful of roof repairs over the years can go a long way in prolonging the life of your roof.
-As mentioned above, you should always visually inspect your roof after a major storm, but you should also have a roof inspector in Dallas check your roof, at least once per year.
+As mentioned above, you should always visually inspect your roof after a major storm, but you should also have a roof inspector in Midlothian check your roof, at least once per year.
 This way areas of opportunity can be identified sooner rather than later.

 DIY Roof Mistakes

 While there are many repair and maintenance projects you can learn to do

 solo, roof repair is not one of them.
 Even if the roofing problem looks